 This makes Inoreader a great RSS feed app for power users, but it's very accessible for beginners as well.
 After signing up, you're guided through a tutorial that shows you how to use the app's major features, making it easy to get up and running even if you have no previous RSS experience.

 If you upgrade to Inoreader's premium plan, you get even more features.
-Add feeds for newsletters you subscribe to, YouTube, or Facebook Pages; write advanced rules for sorting your content into folders and tags (this is the feature that makes me pay for Pro); and customize your dashboard to see exactly what interests you the most when you log in.
+Add feeds for newsletters you subscribe to, YouTube, or Facebook Pages; write advanced rules for sorting your content into folders and tags (this is the feature that makes me pay for Pro); track changes on websites; and even automatically monitor for content about people, companies, trends, events, and more.
 For anyone who has to stay on top of a few different areas, it's really handy.
 I'm able to filter certain tech feeds so that I only see posts that are relevant to my beats or search to find an article I read earlier that month.
 And I don't need to wade through Android content to get to the AI and cybersecurity stuff that I mostly write about.

 Inoreader offers a Zapier integration, meaning you can connect it to thousands of other apps.
-This lets you do things like automatically save starred articles to Pocket and Instapaper, or compile saved articles in a Google spreadsheet.
+This lets you do things like automatically save starred articles to Pocket and Instapaper, or compile saved articles in a spreadsheet.
+Here are some other examples to get you started.

 Inoreader price: Free with ads for 150 subscriptions and search functionality; from $9.99/month for Pro plan with rules, filters, and more.